Organizational Development. Project Management. Technology Services

-Think of Research, Development & Project Management (RDPM) as your very own on-demand, problem-solving, question-answering, get-that-thing-done department.
-RDPM projects can explore emerging trends in socioeconomic development, the future of work, and productivity.
-RDPM efforts can also implement that big project you need to get done but don’t have the people power to do so.
+Think of the Project Management service as your very own on-demand, problem-solving, question-answering, get-that-thing-done department.
+Projects can focus on any topic or sector.
+Previously, I have worked on manufacturing workforce development, HUD reporting for federal funding, research on the future of work, hunger relief systems change, community health worker professional development.
+I excel at implementing that big, important project you need to get done but don’t have the people power to do so.

-Great-fit clients for RDPM services need a competent, sophisticated, and driven person to design and develop a professional development experience, launch a new program, run a grant, or answer an important question.
-Areas of expertise are productivity best practices, social enterprise, impact investing, and project-based work.
+Great-fit clients for Project Management services need a competent, sophisticated, driven person to design and develop a professional development experience, launch a new program, run a grant, or manage a project.

 - Medical College of Wisconsin